 In the End,

 Insulation is a need that helps you keep your home warm while helping you to reduce your energy bills.
-However, you must insulate your house from the roof down and focus on unfinished attic spaces, exterior walls, floors around cold spaces, crawl spaces, or storm windows to avoid cold waves to enter your home.
+However, you must insulate your house from the roof down and focus on unfinished attic spaces, exterior walls, floors around cold spaces, crawl spaces, or storm windows to avoid cold waves entering your home.
 Hence, making your home warm and energy-efficient simultaneously.